 5. Create Background Noise

-One way to reduce this type of barking is to create background noise.
-You can play a white noise machine, some soft music, or even just keep the television on to help drown out the other noises.
+Play a white noise machine, some music, or even just keep the television on to help drown out the other noises.

-This will make it harder for your Chi to hear the other noises and therefore, bark less.
+This will make it harder for your Chi to hear these triggers, leading to reduced barking.